Agents record when a protection module rule or condition is triggered (this is known

 - Event ID: The event type's unique identifier.

 - Target: The system object associated with the event will be identified here.
-Clicking the object's identification will display the object's properties sheet.
+Clicking the object's identification displays the object's properties.

 - Event Origin: The Server & Workload Protection component from which the event originated.